 Skip to main content

-Manual vs automated pipetting: What’s the difference?
+Manual Pipette vs Automatic Pipette – What’s the difference?

 Manual pipetting

 Manual pipetting is of course carried out by hand using a single channel or multichannel pipette, and is well suited to labs with a low level of throughput.
 Manual pipetting can be a time-consuming task, and Repetitive Strain Injury (RSI) can be a common issue.
 Because each well or row of wells is manually filled and consistency may vary between lab technicians, reproducibility can also be an issue.
+This can also come with the added pressure of needing to remember where you are up to in the pipetting process, especially if you were to get interrupted while you were working.

 Fully automated solutions, also known as liquid handling robots, offer the ability to automate whole steps or the entire process of a sample preparation protocol.
 These systems eliminate many of the issues and variations of manual pipetting and are well suited to high-throughput applications.
 In order to provide these advantages, some systems can be rigidly fixed to a specific application – and expensive as a result.
 Many labs look to smaller and more flexible automation solutions like the Myra.